SebiTimeWaster/Public-Teleport/README.md

 An easy to use Fabric Teleport Mod

-- Homes, Warps, Back, Spawn, TPA, TPAhere
+- Homes, Warps, Back, Spawn, TPA
-- Server-side or client-side (Multiplayer/Singleplayer, client-side installation is NOT need for server-side installation!)
+- Server or client-side (Multi/Singleplayer, client-side installation is NOT needed for server-side installation!)
-- Minimal configuration with predefined sane values
+- Minimal configuration with predefined values
-- The only language is English at the moment, if you want to provide translations open an Issue
+- The only language is English at the moment, if you want to provide translations feel free to open an Issue

 ## Commands